 Visit the Projects page for more details →

-We publish a weekly member-backed newsletter called Signals.
-Members get a weekly dispatch with links and stories about the world of puzzles, along with early access to new original puzzles.
+We publish a free monthly newsletter called Signals with original puzzles and stories about the world of puzzles.
+Members get a weekly Dispatch and access to puzzle hints and solutions.
 Read & subscribe →

 “Sandy is a puzzle genius and fountain of creativity, as well as a technical wizard.
 He worked closely with our marketing team to understand our company brand and understand our goals of the virtual puzzle event.
 He created a custom 5-part puzzle game that was just hard enough (but not too hard) to evoke the spirit of problem solving and competition.
 As a result, the event was a huge success – bringing together employees and clients from all across the US.
 As months go by, it’s an event people still talk about fondly.”— Jamie Jansen